-Whether you’re in transport management, logistics, warehouse management, wholesale distribution, or manufacturing, there’s a common assumption many customers make when undertaking their ERP software selection process.
+Whether you’re in transport management, logistics, warehouse management, wholesale distribution, or manufacturing, there’s a common assumption many customers make when undertaking their Transport and Warehouse Software selection process.
 They assume an off-the-shelf enterprise resource planning software package will meet all of their needs.

 It’s an understandable conclusion.
 Added to this, most businesses translate customisation to expense, however in our almost forty years of experience, we maintain that every organisation is unique.

-While customisation can cost more than an off-the-shelf solution, a return on investment approach is useful when considering how bespoke your ERP software solution needs to be.
+While customisation can cost more than an off-the-shelf solution, a return on investment approach is useful when considering how bespoke your Warehouse Management System or Transportation Management System needs to be.

 For example, customising your ERP software can provide many long-term benefits for your company, such as:

-The difference between configuration and customisation in ERP software
+The difference between configuration and customisation in Transport and Warehouse Software

 It’s worth noting the difference between configuration and customisation.